mmd52/Classifying_Pastas/Readme.md

-# MLCE - > Machine Learning Classification Exam

-MLCE is an exam assignment solved by *Mohammed Topiwalla* completing his Masters in Data Science at the Bologna Business School
+# Classifying Pastas

+What do you do when you are new in *Italy* and unable to determine what kind of pasta is being served to you?

+> Its simple use Machine Learning!

+* The main task here is that we have 4 different kinds of pastas and we need to classify them
+* For each kind of pasta we have around 1000 images

-> The topic for MLCE is to successfully classify various kinds of pasta.
+The different kinds of pastas are -
+1. Ragu
+2. Carbonara
+3. Lasagna
+4. gnocchi

-> The topic can be solved using SVM kernel combinations or artificial neural networks
+> The problem can be solved using SVM kernel combinations or artificial neural networks
-> Interpretations and explanations are included in the Jupyter notebook
+> Interpretations and explanations are included in the [Jupyter notebook](https://github.com/mmd52/MLCE/blob/master/Classifying_Pastas.ipynb)

 # How to Navigate
 * There is just one jupyter notebook
-* The Food folder contains images for all the different kinds of pasta
+* To download the data go here - ***https://drive.google.com/open?id=1dDMWnXzQS4RTGWiPUMIQblDNu_iTkAvD***
 * 3783908.jpg is the corrupt image
-* The ann models had been saved for easy reuse

 Note: *MLCE* project uses only Python 3.X and above for analysis